-American Idol Alum David Archuleta Details Struggles With His Sexuality - E!
+American Idol Alum David Archuleta Comes Out as Member of the LGBTQIA+ Community - E!
 Online

-David Archuleta took to Instagram to explain why he doesn't know exactly where he fits yet within the LGBTQIA+ community.
+David Archuleta took to Instagram to open up about his sexuality and how he fits into the LGBTQIA+ community.

 The American Idol alum, who was was the runner-up on the seventh season of the competition series, posted a selfie on the social media platform along with a lengthy caption about figuring himself out.

 The singer-songwriter, who is a member of The Church of Jesus Christ of Latter-day Saints, began, "I like to keep to myself but also thought this was important to share because I know so many other people from religious upbringings feel the same way.
 I've been open to myself and my close family for some years now that I am not sure about my own sexuality.
 I came out in 2014 as gay to my family.
 But then I had similar feelings for both genders so maybe a spectrum of bisexual."

-David also shared that due to the fact that he doesn't experience as much sexual desire or urges others do, he believed he may be asexual.
+David also shared that due to the fact that he doesn't experience as much sexual desire or urges as others, he believed he may be asexual.

 He continued, "There are people experiencing the same feelings of being LGBTQIA+, (i know that's a lot of letters that a lot of people don't understand, but there are a lot of unique experiences people feel and live that make them feel isolated and alone that are represented) who are wrestling to follow their beliefs that are so important to them, just as I have."

 He called upon his followers to "consider making room to be more understanding and compassionate to those who are LGBTQIA+, and those who are a part of that community and trying to find that balance with their faith which also is a huge part of their identity like myself."

-"I think we can do better as people of faith and Christians, including Latter-day Saints, to listen more to the wrestle between being LGBTQIA+ and a person of faith," the 30 year old continued.
+"I think we can do better as people of faith and Christians, including Latter-day Saints, to listen more to the wrestle between being LGBTQIA+ and a person of faith," the 30-year-old star continued.
 "There are more than you may realize going through that wrestle after all the misunderstandings that come with it.
 I don't think it should come down to feeling you have to accept one or the other.
 For me to find peace the reality has been to accept both are real things I experience and make who I am.
 I've yet to figure out what that means but I appreciate you listening to this personal matter."

 David, who last year released the single "OK, All Right" about facing his personal demons, had not come out publicly as a member of the LGBTQIA+ community prior to this statement.
 However, fans questioned his sexuality in 2010 after he was spotted hanging out at a gay club in New York City.
 Later that week, he explained why he was at the venue on social media.